 The EMBA program is delivered over five semesters, or 21 months.
 Both fall and spring semesters are comprised of four 3-day visits.
-These visits take place once a month, Thursday through Saturday.
+These visits take place once a month, Thursday through Saturday, from 8 a.m. to 5:30 p.m.
 The summer semester is delivered abroad through the 10-day International Study Experience.

 View the current schedule of residencies.